 Regular assessments throughout the course, including PPE will enable the department to support students as they prepare for final examinations for both GCSE English and GCSE English Literature in the summer, at the end of their two year courses.

 This course is a comprehensive and stimulating introduction to English language and literature.
 It investigates how the English language is used in a variety of global contexts, and explores literature from different historical periods and in diverse cultural settings.
 It encourages extensive analysis of writing and speech in a wide range of forms, and develops skills in the interpretation of literary and non-literary texts.

 What Will You Study/Assessment:

 Component 1: Students will study the creation of voice in speech and writing using an anthology of literary and non-literary texts and one drama text.
-Students are assessed on two questions in an examination: one comparative essay on an unseen extract and one from the anthology; one extract based essay question on either Equus by Peter Shaffer or A Streetcar Named Desire by Tennessee Williams
+Students are assessed on two questions in an examination: one comparative essay on an unseen extract and one from the anthology; one extract based essay question on A Streetcar Named Desire by Tennessee Williams

 Component 2: Students will study two texts within the theme of Society and the Individual; one compulsory prose text (The Great Gatsby by F. Scott Fitzgerald) and one other literary text (A Raisin in the Sun by Lorraine Hansberry or The Whitsun Weddings by Philip Larkin).
 Students are assessed on two questions in an examination: one essay question on an unseen prose non-fiction extract linked to the theme Society and the Individual; one comparative essay question on the prose text and the other literary text from the theme.